Rumeysakeskin/Question-Answering-BERT/readme.md

 - Each question-answer entry has a `question` and a globally unique `id`

-- The Boolean flag `is_impossible`, which shows whether a question is answerable or not:

-If the question is answerable, one `answer` entry contains the text span and its starting character index in the context.
+- The Boolean flag `is_impossible`, which shows whether a question is answerable or not: If the question is answerable, one `answer` entry contains the text span and its starting character index in the context.
 If the question is not answerable, an empty `answers` list is provided.

+**!!!
+For the QA task, NVIDIA toolkit accepts data in the SQuAD JSON format.
+If you have your data in any other format, be sure to convert it in the SQuAD format as below.**

 ```python
 {